meceware/meceware.com/docs/fullpage-for-elementor.md

 #### I cannot see my header and footer!

-By default, empty page template is enabled.
+By default, the plugin comes with an empty page template.
+This means that, while fullPage is enabled on your WordPress site, an empty page with no theme dependency will be loaded.
+That's why your header or footer does not appear on your site.
 To disable it, please take a look at the [tutorial video](#enable-empty-page-template "Enable Empty Page Template").

 #### I cannot scroll to my footer!